ava-labs/avalanche-docs/docs/subnets/how-to-import-subnet.md

 Avalanche-CLI needs to know the VM type, to hit its repository and select what VM versions are available.
-This works automatically for Ava Labs VMs (like Subnet-EVM and SpacesVM).
+This works automatically for Ava Labs VMs (like Subnet-EVM).

 Custom VMs aren't supported yet at this point, but are next on the agenda.